70ViRNaND/BeginnerIntroSeries-CreditDefaultPredict/README.md

 # CreditDefaultPredict with R
 This Repo contains files (and also code) for predicting credit default status.
 The code itself may subject to change.

+Disclaimer: use the latest version of R and RStudio